RicoJia/ricojia.github.io/_posts/2018/2018-01-10-linux-filesystems.markdown

 ln -s /media/usbdrive/Photos/2024/Vacation ~/Pictures/Vacation2024
 ```

-Note that hard links cannot be created cross file-system boundaries
+**Note that hard links cannot be created cross file-system boundaries**

+## FIFO (a.k.a Named Pipe For Its Behavior)

+A **FIFO special file** is a rendez-vous point in the filesystem that **lets two or more processes exchange a byte stream**, **first-in/first-out**, just like the anonymous pipe you get from pipe().

+- You create one with `mkfifo mypipe`.
+- The directory entry **holds no data**; the kernel moves the bytes directly between processes once both ends are open.
+- Because it lives in the directory tree, unrelated processes can open it by name (unlike an anonymous pipe).